-In Britain, the Primary phase extends until the end of Year 6.
+In Britain, the Primary stage extends until the end of Year 6.
 However, BSK students are mature enough to benefit from this change a year early, so we start Secondary style education in Year 6.
 The curriculum is the same, but the way in which it is taught is more advanced.

 These are the main differences between Years 5 and 6 at BSK: